fbpx

 (9) Change Your Environment

 Despite your best efforts, you are going to hit bumps in the road.
-You will deal lack of motivation, bad attitude, fidgeting, whining, and kids bickering with each other.
+You will deal with lack of motivation, bad attitude, fidgeting, whining, and kids bickering with each other.
 One of the easiest ways to nip this in the bud is to simply change the environment.
 Pack the kids up and go to the library, go to the coffee shop, or go to the park.
 Heck, even just go into a different room in the house.
-We are creatures of environment, and a change of environment changes motivation.
+We are creatures of our environment, and a changing environment changes motivation.
 It’s like hitting “reset,” starting our minds over with a clean slate.

 (10) Be Joyful